 The Cash Valley community is a cohesive family whose priority is effectively supporting the diverse health, safety, cultural, and learning needs of the whole child.
 This family-school structure allows students to experience a comprehensive education in a safe environment that will prepare them to contribute to a changing society.

-- We believe that individualize and equitable education supports the diverse needs of all children that results in learning success.
+- We believe that individualized and equitable education supports the diverse needs of all children and that results in learning success.